________________________________________________________________

 Bonus Track: My Son John (Traditional British shanty, arr.
 Michelle Woolfenden)

-CD package designed by Jen Charon; Singing birds artwork by Elsbeth van der Poel; Choir photo by Rosie Barnes Sleeve notes by Fiona Clark.
+CD package designed by Jen Charon; Singing birds artwork by Elsbeth van der Poel; Choir photo by Rosie Barnes; Sleeve notes by Fiona Clark.

 Song Information & Lyrics